-The Aiguille de Blaitière is a peak in the range of Aiguilles de Chamonix.
-From the Mt Blanc summit, you first have the Aguille de Midi, then a range with 3 distinct aiguilles.
-The Aiguille de Blaitière is the middle peak of these.
-This summit is very interesting on the west side for modern rock climbing.
-The normal route route is an very nice alpine ascent when the couloir Spencer is in good conditions.
-This is in the begining of the summer season.
+The Aiguille de Blaitière 3522 m is a mountain located in the group of the Aiguilles de Chamonix.
+From the Mont Blanc summit you first see the Aguille de Midi, then a range with 3 distinct aiguilles.
+The Aiguille de Blaitière is the middle peak of these ones.
+This summit is very interesting on the West side for modern rock climbing.
+The Normal route is a very nice alpine ascent when the couloir Spencer is in good conditions.
+It usually happens in the begining of the summer season.

 The mountain has 4 faces: